chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 Cool!

+## Improving the plot

-But there are three ways we could improve it - we'll try two of these.
+There are three ways we could improve it - we'll try two of these in this tutorial.

 First, we could order the haplotypes (i.e. grouping similar haplotypes) which will help to bring out the 'haplotype structure'.
-(We'll do this in a moment.)
+We'll do this in [a moment](#ordering-the-haplotypes).

 Second, instead of plotting reference and non-reference alleles, it would be nice to plot ancestral and non-ancestral (i.e. 'derived') alleles.
 Then we'd be looking at mutations directly.
 (We'll skip this for now.)

+The third thing it would be nice to do is plot the variants on reference sequence coordinates, with genes on there...

 ## Plotting genes

-The third thing it would be nice to do is plot genes on there... let's try this now.
-First load the genes.
+Let's try to plot with genes now.
+First we need to load the genes.

 :::caution Note
 The data above is in **build 37** coordinates.
 So you will need to get the [build 37 version](https://www.gencodegenes.org/human/release_47lift37.html) of the gencode files for this.